Scroll to top

 Security Drivers

-Vetted drivers with route intelligence for Amman and intercity movement to Aqaba, Irbid, and border crossings.
+Vetted drivers with route intelligence for Amman city movement, Queen Alia International Airport transfers, and intercity travel to Aqaba, the Dead Sea, and border crossings.

 Residential Security

-Security assessment and management for expatriate residences in Abdoun, Sweifieh, and other diplomatic districts.
+Security assessment and management for expatriate residences in Abdoun, Sweifieh, and other established diplomatic districts.

 Compliance